-1. The Conceptual Site Plan for Subareas 2 and 3 of the Prince George Plaza Transit District Overlay Zone (TDOZ) was approved by the District Council on January 8, 2001.
-The plan proposes a mixed-use development with a Main Street theme that will include office, retail and residential.
+1. The Conceptual Site Plan for Subareas 2 and 3 of the Prince George's Plaza Transit District Overlay Zone (TDOZ) was approved by the District Council on January 8, 2001.
+The plan proposes a mixed-use development with a main street. theme that will include office, retail and residential.
 Both subareas were reviewed as one site, and combined consist of 40.1 acres in the M-X-T Zone and 7.6 acres in the O-S Zone, for a total of 47.7 gross acres.
-This application DSP-01002 is for 4.63 acres in Subarea 3 and includes the Metro IV Center for Disease Control building (195,350 square feet) and a parking garage (1,565 spaces).
+This application, DSP-01001, is for approximately 360 linear feet of Phase I of the Boulevard, which includes special paving, street furniture, trash receptacles, landscaping, public art, and lighting within 1.24 acres in Subarea 3.
 The site is located in the southwest quadrant of the intersection of Belcrest Road and Toledo Road, within close proximity of the Metro station.
 Toledo Road is located to the north of the site and runs east to west and connects Belcrest Road to Adelphi Road.
-To the west of the site is the proposed Phase I of the Boulevard.
-Access to CDC will be provided by the proposed Boulevard and a service road located to the rear of the building which leads to the parking garage; to the west, across from Belcrest Road is the existing Prince George's Plaza Mall; across from Belcrest Road is Subarea 1, partially developed as multifamily residential, and to the south is an existing parking lot.
-To the east of the proposed parking garage is the Prince George's County Memorial Library.
+To the east of the site is the proposed Center for Disease Control (CDC) office building and parking garage.
+Access to CDC will be provided by the proposed Boulevard and a service road located to the rear of the building which leads to the parking garage; to the west, across from Belcrest Road, is the existing Prince George's Plaza Mall; across from Belcrest Road is Subarea 1, partially developed as multifamily residential; and to the south is an existing parking lot within Subarea 3.